New Hampshire leaders discuss racial disparity in COVID-19 cases

-Sen. Maggie Hassan (D-NH) joined State public health leaders to discuss racial inequities related to the COVID-19 pandemic on Monday.
+Sen. Maggie Hassan of New Hampshire joined state health officials to discuss racial inequities related to the COVID-19 pandemic on Monday.

 “Granite-staters and Americans are trying to focus on how we can change these particular trends and how we can begin to come together and build a more just healthcare system, criminal justice system, housing system and economy so that we can all thrive,” Sen. Hassan said.